 Junior Animator Apprentices learn the skills to create animated assets and content, by producing the motions, gestures, expressions and performance of two- or three-dimensional characters and inanimate objects.
-This brand new route into the animation industry will be focusing on 2D and 3D animation for this first round of recruitment to accommodate a candidate’s interests and specialism, plus differing studio needs and styles of animation.
+This brand new route into the animation industry has options to study 2D Animation, Stop-Motion Animation, 3D Animation, and Interactive media and immersive reality, to accommodate a candidate’s interests and specialism, plus differing studio needs and styles of animation.

 Whichever option you choose to follow you’ll be learning on the job in leading animation studios.
 As this is a Junior Entry Level role, successful candidates will work closely with the Animator, Animation Lead, Supervisor and Director, along with clients and team members on real productions.
-This is a Level 4 Higher Apprenticeship which lasts for roughly 18 months plus an End Point Assessment.
+This is a Level 4 Higher Apprenticeship which lasts for roughly 18 months plus an End Point Assessment, they're comparable to the first year of a degree.
+For this reason, Government funding for an Apprenticeship isn't available for people who already hold a degree in Animation or a related subject.
+However, if you don't have a Animation degree, or are considering leaving University, then this could be the opportunity for you.

 For a detailed description of the roles please read the full Junior Animator Apprenticeship Standard.